 Notifications : When a new table or field has been added, this is classified as a notification that will remain visible until dismissed.

-When the schema changes tool detects a change in the source database that requires a user action, it surface a warning flag on the sidebar and blocks data generation .
+When the schema changes tool detects a change in the source database that requires a user action, it surfaces a warning flag on the sidebar and blocks data generation .